-Now the boundary conditions now this is very simple.
-From geometry you can easily identify that at the left boundary and the right boundary, at both the boundaries, the displacement of the string must be 0.
-So, these boundary conditions are set by the geometry of the problem.
-So, the geometry of the problem says that the displacement, the transverse displacement of the string at the two boundaries must be 0.
-So these are the geometric boundary conditions for the string.
-(Refer Slide Time: 25:28)
+Now the boundary conditions, now it is very simple, from geometry you can easily identify that at the left boundary and right boundary but both the boundaries the displacement of the string must be zero.
+So these boundary conditions are set by the geometry of the problem.
+So the geometry of the problem says that the displacement, the transverse displacement of the string at the two boundaries must be zero, so these are the geometric boundary conditions for the string.